TanukiSharp/DarkSoulsCloudSave/readme.md

 # How the application works

-From now on, Dropbox will be abstracted to 'the cloud', as much as possible.
+From now on, Dropbox will be abstracted to 'the cloud', as much as possible, since any other cloud storage service could be used instead.

 ## Store

-When clicking the `Store` button, the application will automatically retrieve your Dark Souls 3 save data and upload it to the cloud.
+When clicking the `Store` button, the application will automatically retrieve your local Dark Souls 3 save data and upload it to the cloud.

 Note: if there is save data of several different Steam accounts, they will all be uploaded to the cloud.

-Dropbox keeps all the old versions of a file, so in case of problem, you can always revert to a given revision.
+Dropbox keeps all the old versions of a file, so in case of problem, you can always revert to any revision.

 ## Auto-store

 The `Auto-store` check box is used to automatically upload save data after running the game.
 This feature disables the `Store` button so you can't manually click it.

-If the `Auto-store` is checked but you run Dark Souls 3 manually from outside the application, the save data will **not** be automatically uploaded to the cloud when you will quit the game.
+If the `Auto-store` is checked but you run Dark Souls 3 manually from outside the application, the save data will **not** be automatically uploaded to the cloud when you quit the game.
 This works only when you click the `Run Game` button from the application.

-Note: considering you ran the game by clicking the `Run Game` button and the `Auto-store` is checked, the application will upload save data after the game *stops*, meaning this will also happen if the game crashes.
+Note: considering you ran the game by clicking the `Run Game` button and the `Auto-store` is checked, the application will upload save data after the game *stops*, meaning this will also happen if the game crashes or else.

 ## Restore